NERSC/shifter/README.md

 If you want to contribute code or documentation, please join our slack chat channel at https://shifter-hpc.slack.com to coordinate efforts.
-Code can be presented for inclusion with the shifter project by providing Pull Requests against the shifter master branch on bitbucket from your own forked repo.
+Code can be presented for inclusion with the shifter project by providing Pull Requests against the shifter master branch on github from your own forked repo.

 # Change Log